strategicdata/pmhc-mds-spec/doc/user-documentation/users.rst

 Adding a new user
 ^^^^^^^^^^^^^^^^^

-Note: PHNs can devolve user management authority to one or more users in a provider organisation so that the provider organisation can manage their own logins, or a PHN can choose to keep user management authority at the level of the PHN requiring each provider organisation to contact the PHN when they need a new user added.
+Note: PHNs can devolve 'user management' authority to one or more users in a provider organisation so that the provider organisation can manage their own logins, or a PHN can choose to keep user management authority at the level of the PHN requiring each provider organisation to contact the PHN when they need a new user added.

+Each individual staff member should be set up with their own unique login access.
+Generic login accounts are not encouraged to be set up and used within the PMHC MDS, and usernames/passwords should not be shared with other individuals.
+This process ensures that when a staff member leaves, their access can be easily disabled and it doesn't effect other users or the security of the organisations data.
+A user's account, should not be passed from one staff member to the next.

 Before inviting a user, it is always best to inform them that they will receive a PMHC MDS invitation by email from noreply@strategicdata.com and a verification code via SMS.